 Under federal pension law, a plan generally is in "endangered" status if its funded percentage is less than 80 percent.
 A plan is in "critical" status if the funded percentage is less than 65 percent (other factors may also apply).
 A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
-If a pension plan enters endangered status, the trustees of the plan must adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status, or critical and declining status, the trustees of the plan must adopt a rehabilitation plan.
-Funding improvement rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
+If a pension plan enters endangered status, the Trustees of the plan must adopt a funding improvement plan.
+Similarly, if a pension plan enters critical status or critical and declining status, the Trustees of the plan must adopt a rehabilitation plan.
+Funding improvement and rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
 The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.

 The Plan was certified as being in endangered status for the 2019 plan year.
 It was also projected to be in critical status in one of the succeeding five plan years because it was determined that in at least one of those years, the Plan was projected to have an accumulated funding deficiency.
-As permitted by law, the Plan's trustees voluntarily elected to put the Plan in critical status in the 2019 plan year.
+As permitted by law, the Plan's Trustees voluntarily elected to put the Plan in critical status in the 2019 plan year.

-In an effort to improve the Plan's funding situation, the trustees adopted a rehabilitation plan in April 2019.
-The trustees review the rehabilitation plan annually, beginning in 2020.
-The rehabilitation plan is designed to help the Plan emerge from critical status by the end of the rehabilitation period (December 31, 2031).
-The rehabilitation plan describes the actions taken by the Plan's trustees, and the benefit and contribution changes to be bargained by the bargaining parties, to improve the funded status of the Plan.
+In an effort to improve the Plan's funding situation, the Trustees adopted a rehabilitation plan in April 2019.
+The rehabilitation plan describes the actions taken by the Plan's Trustees, and the benefit and contribution changes to be bargained by the bargaining parties, to improve the funded status of the Plan.
+The rehabilitation plan was designed to help the Plan emerge from critical status by the end of the rehabilitation period (December 31, 2031).
+The Trustees annually review the rehabilitation plan.